General Terms and Conditions of Taller GmbH

-4.1 – Unless specifically agreed, the risk passes to the customer as soon as we hand the goods over to the carrier or, if dispatch should be delayed without blame attaching to us, as soon as we notify the customer that the goods are ready for dispatch, even if we have agreed to assume other responsibilities – such as delivery costs or carriage and installation by our own transport staff.
+4.1 – Unless specifically agreed, the risk passes to the customer as soon as we hand the goods over to the carrier or, if dispatch should be delayed without blame attaching to us, as soon as we notify the customer that the goods are ready for dispatch.
 If so requested by the customer, we will insure consignments at its expense against theft, breakage, damage in transit, fire and water damage and any other insurable risks.

 4.2 – Delivery in instalments is permitted to a reasonable extent.
 Delivery in instalments will be unreasonable, e.g. where the customer has no interest in delivery in instalments or if merely a minor quantity has not (yet) been delivered prior to delivery in instalments or remains after delivery has been made in instalments.